 Following a rigorous value assessment, the Libraries on the ten UC campuses and the California Digital Library (CDL) discontinued their systemwide Taylor & Francis journals license in favor of local campus subscriptions effective January 1, 2013.
 Three important systemwide principles were the basis for the decision: achieving sustainable pricing, better aligning cost to value, and maintaining the highest quality journal content possible across a broad range of disciplines.
 Clear UC-focused value metrics by subject category combined with a structured, holistic review process encompassing all systemwide journal packages were used to inform this decision.

-A list of all continuing journals and access details as of November 2013 can be found here:
+A list of continuing journals and access details can be found here:

 The list includes title, years for which UC retains systemwide access, ISSN, and 2013 UC local campus subscriptions.

 Severe budget challenges combined with continuing escalation in the cost of scholarly journals have required UC Libraries to seek economies in systemwide online journal expenditures.
 Since 2010, one package has been canceled and several other packages have been scaled back to control costs.
 Changing the way UC licenses Taylor & Francis journals will save the Libraries nearly 45% over previously projected costs, allowing the Libraries to achieve significant economies and to redirect resources to other needed library materials with the least amount of disruption to our users.

 How was the journal review process carried out?